Workiva/over_react/doc/flux_to_redux.md

 ### What if the Advanced Conversion is too Daunting?
 The advanced conversion might sound like a huge initiative with numerous unknowns and complexities.
 If that's the case the first question is whether Redux will offer the benefits to justify a large initiative.
 Our [OverReact Redux documentation](./over_react_redux_documentation.md) includes some of the benefits, and there are many [articles online](https://www.google.com/search?q=the+benefits+of+redux&oq=the+benefits+of+redux) that provide more examples.

-If Redux makes sense but the conversion project seems extremely challenging, we have a middleground: introducing __Influx__.
+If Redux makes sense but the conversion project seems extremely challenging, we have a middle ground: introducing __Influx__.

 ## Influx Architecture
 ### What is Influx?
 Influx is just the term we're giving to an architecture that is both Redux and Flux at the same time.
 To aid in the transition from Flux to Redux, we have built some utilities to allow Flux and Connected (Redux) components to all talk to the same store.
-It's a transitional architecture that allows the library to be non-commital to the state management system, ultimately allowing the transition from Flux to Redux to be a much more incremental process.
+It's a transitional architecture that allows the library to be noncommittal to the state management system, ultimately allowing the transition from Flux to Redux to be a much more incremental process.

 ### Should you implement an Influx architecture during the transition?
 __tl;dr__